Asteroid Impact, Its Effects and Deflection Mission

 Recent Impact Events

-From the eyewitness account of the few who lived close-by, it is possible that an asteroid, or a comet had impacted the region.
+From the eyewitness account of the few who lived close-by, one can conclude that an asteroid, or a comet had impacted the region.
 Since they could not find any crater, the entire asteroid must have disintegrated in the skies before reaching the ground.

 Hundreds of miles of forest area was flattened during the Tunguska event.
 An earthquake measuring 5.0 on the Richter scale followed the impact.
 About 80 million trees were destroyed because of this explosion.
 There were no human casualties because the area remained uninhabited.